CORPORATE TAX

 Tax base

 UAE businesses will be subject to CT on their worldwide income.
 However, dividend income and capital gains will be exempt, subject to meeting the conditions of the participation exemption.
 The Law also provides for a foreign branch profits exemption where those profits have been subject to tax overseas at a rate of at least 9%.
 Foreign tax credit will be available for taxes paid overseas on forms of income that are not exempt from UAE CT.
+Natural persons that are UAE residents and subject to CT will be taxable only on the income earned from business activities undertaken in the UAE.
+Nonresidents will be subject to CT on any taxable income attributable to a PE or nexus in the UAE or any income that is considered UAE-sourced income.

 Permanent Establishment